felixwang9817/figgie/README.md

 ## functionality

 Ideal flow:
-- can play as a guest, init landing page in lobby
 - lobby:
+  - can play as a guest
+  - [done] init landing page in lobby
+  - on load, query /auth and get back username & roomnumber
+  - make sure that refresh works in game
   - see list of rooms, can join or create new room
     - support private rooms by adding in optional pw to room creation
-  - can sign up / login / logout
+  - [done] can sign up / login / logout
   - rules
   - leaderboard
   - can see active games and spectate
   - can observe full rooms, and join if it becomes unfull

 - game room:
-  - button to leave room & return to lobby --> instead of logout
+  - [done] button to leave room & return to lobby --> instead of logout
   - [done] each player can toggle ready/not-ready --> goes where #-cards currently is
   - people can chat --> this merges with trade-log
   - [done] game starts when all 4 players are ready, sets a timer for auto end --> top left
   - [done] show net delta in money for each player at end of round
   - if player leaves while game not active, server waits 5s to see if player will reconnect.
 If not, remove player from room.